 Be inspired by art and design from across time and cultures.
 Get lost in the collections, join a discussion, and see the unexpected.
 Gain professional practice and share your expertise with the community.

 Create site-specific installations in the RISD Museum.
-This juried competition for RISD degree candidates encourages students to explore and celebrate the Museum’s buildings and collection through works that engage the public.
-The Sitings award includes an honorarium and implementation funds.
+Formerly known as Sitings, the Dorner Prize is a juried competition in which RISD degree candidates explore and celebrate the Museum’s buildings and collection through works that engage the public.
+Named in honor of Alexander Dorner, RISD Museum director from 1938 to 1941, the Dorner Prize includes an honorarium and implementation funds.
 Awarded artists work with staff to realize the exhibition of their proposed work.
 Submissions are due in October and winning proposals are on view during the spring term.
 Funded by the Artist’s Development Fund of the Rhode Island Foundation.
 For more information, contact Academic Programs.

 Photography and film projects using equipment such as lights, tripods, etc., can be accommodated in the galleries in consultation with Museum staff.
 Please read the Museum guidelines and request an appointment to photograph or film in the galleries at least one month in advance.
 Feasible projects that do not endanger visitors or works of art will be considered.